Usifkhalid/FlutterRestaurantApp/README.md

 # Flutter Restaurant App

 A modern, professional restaurant app built with Flutter and Riverpod.
-Users can browse restaurants, search for products, add items to a basket, and complete a checkout flow.
+Users can browse restaurants, search for products, add items to a basket, and complete a checkout flow—all with a beautiful, responsive UI and Unsplash images.
+No backend required.

 ## Features